AndrewAtLarge/BibUpdate/README.rst

 * -a, --all                   check ALL BibTeX entries against mrlookup

-  By default bibupdate_ only checks each BibTeX entry with the mrloopup database if the entry does *not* have an **mrnumber** field.
+  By default bibupdate_ only checks each BibTeX entry with the mrlookup database if the entry does *not* have an **mrnumber** field.
 With this switch all entries are checked.